Routing

 Note that:

-- If you use this strategy, you should adapt your matcher to detect unprefixed pathnames.
+- If you use this routing strategy, make sure that your middleware matcher detects unprefixed pathnames.

 alternates